Zhuhai: Airports

 Zhuhai residents may also use Shenzhen Bao'an International Airport (IATA: SZX, ICAO: ZGSZ) and travel there by bus or ferry.

 Railway

 Zhuhai Railway Station is located at the western end of Gongbei Port of Entry and Portas do Cerco at the border of Zhuhai and Macau.
 There are frequent high speed trains to Guangzhou, Guilin, Beijing, Shanghai, Chengdu and other main cities in China.
 The intercity railway between Zhuhai Gongbei and Zhuhai Jinwan International Airport is under construction.
 It is expected to be opened to Hengqin in November 2019, and the whole project will be completed in 2024.
 It will take only 30 minutes to commute from urban district to the airport using the completed line.

-Zhuhai also has a tram network, with the first phase of Line 1 completed in 2014.
-In 2017, Line 1 began service to the public.
-The trams ceased running in January 2021 due to frequent power issues and low patronage.
+Zhuhai had a tram line between 2017 and 2021.
+The trams ceased running in January 2021 due to frequent power issues and low patronage, and the tracks were finally removed in 2024.